pensjonatus/flash-fiction/blog/i-feel-holy.md

 ---
-title: 'I Feel Holy'
+title: I Feel Holy
 date: '2014-07-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Theo was sitting on the porch, looking at the rain.
 It was hot and the rain was